software-engineering-at-home/content/channel/000-Channel-Introduction.md

 ---

-## Conclusion
+## Like, Subcribe, and Patreon

+???

-- [ ] Repeat the presmise, the key points, and the practice advice to close out the video
+- [x] Repeat the presmise, the key points, and the practice advice to close out the video
-- [ ] Like, subscribe, and share - support on patreon
+- [x] Like, subscribe, and share - support on patreon

+So welcome again to the Software Engineering at Home channel - I'm John, I've got a wealth of experience as a programmer, lead software engineer, and delivery manager that I'd like to share.

+I hope you'll stay around for the content I'll be producing - the content will grow and develop over time.

+So, if you liked this video - please subscribe - support the channel by subscribing on Patreon for early access to content; where you can ask questions and get answers - and finally let me know in the comments which topics you're most interested in.